-Ryan Johnson has been a reporter for The Forum since 2012 and previously wrote for the Grand Forks Herald.
+Ryan Johnson is the Features Editor for The Forum of Fargo-Moorhead.
+He previously wrote for The Forum and the Grand Forks Herald.

 Have a comment to share about a story?
 Letters to the editor should include author’s name, address and phone number.
 Generally, letters should be no longer than 250 words.
 All letters are subject to editing.
 Send to firstname.lastname@example.org